 Institutional changes concerning the state and money play out alongside profound shifts in how we experience living within time [...]
 Public credit temporalized the state which now found itself hanging by threads of credit but also empowered by its new ability to pull in resources across time.
 Fiat money – that is money backed by the credit, the word, and the tax power of the modern state – is wrapped up in that transformation and it carries within it not only the obvious link to the state but also to language and the future.

-Critically, new kinds of economic systems, if engineered well, could free us from industrial-age clocks and allow us to adopt a different kind of temporal landscape, which means a different kind of money and transaction that is "much more real-time based, rather than being biased to storage and saving over time, or both."
-We know from Andreas that engineering both is an actual possibility currently underway.
+Critically, new kinds of economic systems, if engineered well, could free us from industrial-age clocks and allow us to adopt a different kind of temporal landscape with a different kind of money that is "much more real-time based, much less biased towards storage and savings over time and much more biased towards transaction" Or we could create a genuine middle way.
+As Andreas Antonopoulos said, engineering money is an actual possibility currently underway.

 Prompt: What does conspire mean, literally?